mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 start of all the services.

 # Summary

+TangoJS allows building Tango client applications with standard front-end technologies like HTML, CSS and Javascript.
+It gives Tango developers a complete set of tools and APIs required for this task.
+There is a minimal set of dependencies required.

+TangoJS is *compliant with the latest web standards*, which makes it attractive for developers and allows to keep the codebase clean and maintainable. *Use of Web Components* [@www-w3c-webcomponents] technology and *framework-less architecture* enables *many integration options* between TangoJS and other frontend libraries. *Modular design* and well-defined interfaces allow developers to easily swap TangoJS modules, e.g. the backend module.

+TODO: jakie rozwiazania sie sprawdzily, jakie nie, itp

 TangoJS framework was designed to facilitate the creation of web-based client applications for Tango Control System.
 In this paper we showed how TangoJS can